Gethe/wow-ui-source/Patchnotes.markdown

 Divine Protection are cast.
 In addition, this talent now reduces the cooldown of Holy Radiance by 13/26/40 seconds, up from 10/20/30.

+      * Walk in the Light now improves Word of Glory healing by 30% in addition to its current effects.

     * Protection

       * Ardent Defender has a new spell effect.

+      * Guardian of Ancient Kings now uses the ‘Assist’ pet stance functionality.

       * Hammer of the Righteous mana cost has been lowered to 10%, down from 12% to match Crusader Strike.